 Then, by advocating for the needs of elephants with governments – national, state and local – EAI makes long-term change through laws, regulations and policies.

 In the US, EAI is starting a new chapter in the care of captive elephants with its establishment of Elephant Refuge North America (ERNA).
-ERNA will build on the latest scientific advances, the experience of both accredited elephant sanctuaries and its experience in Asia to create a new model for care in captivity.
+ERNA builds on the latest scientific advances, the experience of both accredited elephant sanctuaries and its experience in Asia to create a new model for care in captivity.

 EAI is a 501(c)(3) nonprofit organization